 So, with polycarbonate you get a strong and durable material that can carry weight and survive rough handling, but is also flexible enough to withstand tensile forces that shatter, deform or break other materials.
 It also transmits light better than most types of glass.
 So, if you’re looking for a strong, tough and flexible 3d printing material that’s also transparent, you need to give polycarbonate printing filament a spin.

-3D printing with polycarbonate isn’t hard, as long as you keep a few things in mind...
+Polycarbonate 3D Printer Filament isn’t hard to print with, as long as you keep a few things in mind...

 First of all, polycarbonate is heat resistant up to 116C.
 It also has a glass transition temperature of 150C.
-Therefore, polycarbonate needs a high printing temperature, the closer to 300C the better.
+Therefore, polycarbonate filament settings are a higher printing temperature, the closer to 300C the better.

 If your extruder has a problem with temperatures this high, don’t worry.
 Polycarbonate has a relatively slow transition temperature.
 This means that it will successfully print at a lower than optimal temperature, albeit more slowly.
 This brings us to our second “How to 3d print with polycarbonate” tip.

 In general, the lower your printing temperature, the slower your printing speed should be.
-We’ve found that 30mm/sec at a temperature of at least 265C will produce good results.
+We’ve found that 30mm/sec while using a polycarbonate filament temperature of at least 265C will produce good results.
 If you can get a higher temperature out of your extruder, you can experiment with a faster printing speed, say 60mm/sec.
 However, at the end of the day, slow and steady wins this particular race.

 You also want to keep the temperature of your printing bed at 90C or higher to avoid warping of the polycarbonate printing material.
 A higher printing bed temperature will also help to eliminate any delaminating issues that might arise.